With over seven million treatments and counting, Botox has become the go-to procedure when it comes to eliminating lines and wrinkles.

 Our instructors are the industry’s leading nurses, physicians, skin care specialists and medical aesthetics experts who have seven to 20 years of experience in the field.

-During Botox training, you will learn some of the most popular Botox and dermal fillers (Restylane, Perlane, Juvederm, etc.) treatments.
+During a Botox and dermal fillers courses, you will learn some of the most popular Botox and dermal fillers (Restylane, Perlane, Juvederm, etc.) treatments.

-Classroom education will go over topics such as facial anatomy, the aging process and patient selection, Botox injection techniques, patient care and more!
+Classroom education will go over topics such as facial anatomy, the aging process, Botox injection techniques, patient care and more!

 Clinical hands-on training is completed in our state-of-the-art educational setting.
 This is where you will have the opportunity to work on real clients and observe comprehensive demonstrations no more than a foot away from the training bed.